sc4224/flywrite/README.md

 ## Write up

-see https://hackmd.io/@9fLGzJeaT7aed7WxUT4VPA/S1hv-9iX1g for more details.
+see [<Stochastic variational inference for low-rank stochastic block models, or how i re-discovered SBM unnecessarily>](https://kyunghyuncho.me/stochastic-variational-inference-for-low-rank-stochastic-block-models-or-how-i-re-discovered-sbm-unnecessarily/) for more details.

 ## Commit history